urbanopt/urbanopt.github.io/usage/residential_workflows/single_family_attached.md

 ### Modeling Notes

-- *Single-Family Attached* home models may be heated only, air conditioned only, or both heated and cooled.
+- *Single-Family Attached* home models may be heated only, air conditioned only, or both heated and air conditioned.
   - Partial Conditioning: heating and cooling may be applied to just a portion of the living space of the home or to the entire living space.
 Representation of partial conditioning of the living space of a home is accomplished by adding ideal air load system to heat and cool the un-conditioned portion of the living area.
 In this situation, district heating or cooling loads may show up in end uses for the home.
   - Undersized Mechanical System: District heating or cooling loads may also show up in end uses when a designed mechanical system cannot meet the load required to maintain thermostat temperatures.
 An example would be an evaporative cooling system in a hot humid climate.
   - For both the partially conditioned and undersized examples, it is possible for reporting or post processing to filter out these unintended district heating and cooling loads.